16 A/B Tests You Must Try If You Want More Downloads

 Robinhood, the trading app we analyzed in season 3 of App Teardowns, uses a large font to make the captions very easy to read.

-11. Space Around Captions
+Add More Space Around the Captions

 Another easy test for captions is the space around the text and between it and the visual it describes as well as the border of the screenshot.
 More text makes it easier to focus on the caption, but takes away space from the visual it's describing.